bleonard252/myfiles/docs/reference/references.md

 ---
 title: References
 ---
-Myfiles reference other things.
-We call these "references," to differentiate them from "links," which is for hyperlinks.
-References are quite similar in functionality to hyperlinks.
-They both reference a target.
-However, references use addresses relative to a particular service, usually internal ones.
-References, like links, are strings.
-Some of these are listed below.
+For Myfiles, references are used to indicate a relationship between a Myfile or its owner and an outside entity or identifier.
+The following are the standard reference fields.
+They go alongside the fields listed in the [Fields](fields.md) page. **All fields are optional** and are **strings** unless otherwise noted.

 (Formatted as **`fieldname`: Source or relationship type**)

+=== "Social"

 `ap:actor`: ActivityPub
 : The URL to an ActivityPub actor.
-Append /outbox, for example, to get posts.
+This is what you append "/outbox" to, for example, to get posts.
 This allows software to look up an actor via the address here, allowing users of that software to use a Myfile address as a mention.
+This is also used to look up posts for a user.

 `ap:announcement`: ActivityPub
-: The URL to an ActivityPub post (root post of a thread or latest announcement).
+: The URL to an ActivityPub post (say, a root post of a thread or latest announcement).
+This tells viewers what post to prioritize loading and showing above any others.
+The post does not have to be on the `ap:actor` account.

+=== "Contact"

 `email`: E-mail
 : An email address corresponding to the Myfile.